It has been quite a while since I wrote my real-time thoughts here. Good gracious, its back.

 I think about when would be the day that I could just show off my boobs and don’t care at all.
 I mean, what is it about breasts and nipples?
 We all have that.
 Females have the extra size but its all just boobs why do we need to hide it or be insecure about how others have it the family size way and how others conveniently have it the sporty size way.

-I think about how water tastes like water and how am I going to live without 500 millilitres of coffee a day.
+I think about how water tastes like water and how am I going to live without 500 milliliters of coffee a day.
 Coffee as a drug is an understatement for me.
-Having Coffee is more like a devotion I need to carry on every day, it is not because of the caffeine to keep me awake but because its 3 in the afternoon I need my coffee.
+Having Coffee is more like a devotion I need to carry on every day, it is not because of the caffeine to keep me awake but because it’s 3 in the afternoon I need my coffee.

 I think about how my pimples looked like my face and not the other way around.
 It’s a good day after the pimple breakout but I’m worried what if one day past pimples would just appear in your body as scars, more like tombstones of dead pimples, and it would just stay there forever until your dying day.
 We could have been a different kind of species.
 We could have evolved into something.
 And then there’s gonna be this one woman from the west side of the world who purposely grow pimples to collect scars which they treat as maps to the promised place given by the gods in return for their good deeds and good pimples.